 It was actually a pretty beautiful moment.

-Um, I would say this you know, there's a time for mourning, there's a time for healing, there's a time, a season for everything.
+I would say this: you know, there's a time for mourning.

-His life's work, his calling, his mission, what he was born to do was to espouse these great values and principles that believe in in God's great creation of every human being and God's gifts being brought to fruition in a society of liberty and freedom.
+And for all of us, if you really want to honor Rush, in my humble opinion, in my interpretation, his life's work, his calling, his mission, what he was born to do was to espouse these great values and principles that believe in God's great creation of every human being and God's gifts being brought to fruition in a society of liberty and freedom.

-If I could just sum it up that way, in articulate as it might be, that's what he wanted for all of us.
+If I could just sum it up that way, inarticulate as it might be, that's what he wanted for all of us.

-And what he'd want for us is to take what all that that he's given us, the foundation that he's built, the framed house that he's he's constructed, and he'd want us to do the finished work on that house.
+And what he'd want for us is to take what all that he's given us, the foundation that he's built, the framed house that he's constructed, and he'd want us to do the finished work on that house.

 We lost our best player.